Kingseat, Aberdeenshire: Governance

-Kingseat is part of the Gordon county constituency for UK Parliament elections.
+Kingseat is part of the Gordon and Buchan county constituency for UK Parliament elections.

 For Scottish elections Kingseat is part of the Aberdeenshire East constituency and part of the North East Scotland electoral region.

 Kingseat is within the East Garioch ward which forms part of the Garioch administrative area of Aberdeenshire Council.

 Newmachar Community Council represents the views of residents to Aberdeenshire Council and other public bodies.
 It has a statutory right to comment on all planning applications including all the major housing developments.
 The Council has nine elected members with elections held every three years.

 Kingseat Community Association (an association brought around by the "Kingseat Matters" project which started in February 2013) held its first meeting on 18 June 2013 and the first committee meeting on 21 August 2013..
 The group's aim is "to make Kingseat, Aberdeenshire an even better place to live and work."
 The group published a Kingseat Action Plan in 2014 and did a lot of work trying to force the site's main developers to finish the site's construction, they also organised various sports and community days.
 The group was dissolved in June 2020.